-Fixed-income securities are debt instruments issued by governments, corporations, or other entities with a promise to pay the investor (lender) a fixed interest amount on scheduled dates, and to pay back the principal at maturity.
+Fixed-income securities are debt instruments issued by governments, companies, and other entities with a promise to pay the investor (lender) a fixed interest amount on scheduled dates and to pay back the principal at maturity.

-The term “bonds” encompasses investments in which the investor loans money to an entity (government, corporation, etc.) at a predetermined interest rate and length of time.
-Examples of bonds include:
+The term “bonds” encompasses investments in which an investor loans money to an entity (government, corporation, etc.) at a predetermined interest rate and length of time.
+Examples of bonds are:

-- Government bonds: Are issued by a sovereign/federal government.
+Government bonds: These bonds are issued by a sovereign or federal government.

-- Provincial/Municipal bonds: Are issued by a province, state, city, or municipality.
+Provincial/Municipal bonds: These are issued by a province, state, city, or municipality.

-- Corporate bonds: Are issued by a company or business.
+Corporate bonds: Corporate bonds are issued by a company or business.

 2. Money Market Instruments